Portable Dipole Kit

 Wires.

 I tend to use mostly 1 mm (AWG #18) to 0.4 mm (AWG #26) stranded, insulated hookup wire for my portable antennas.
 I can tie knots in it like rope, and wind it up into small bundles.
 Solid wire tends to kink more, and takes more care to keep it from breaking.
 In the small wire sizes, the insulation adds strength to the wire.
 The insulation adds some uncertainty to the resonant length, but not enough to be a problem with simple dipoles.
-I’ve also used stranded stainless steel wire, and and solid aluminum electric fence wire.
+I’ve also used stranded stainless steel wire, and solid aluminum electric fence wire.
 Use what you have available.

 Where possible, I recommend color-coding the wires for each band.
 That makes it easier to avoid mistakes like connecting a 40m wire on one side and an 80m wire on the other, and wondering why it doesn’t work.
 Colored tape or paint can also be used to mark the ends.